sasha-o6/quizlet-study-bot/README.md

 4. Go to Cloudflare Zero Trust Dashboard -> Tunnels, create a new tunnel, and copy the provided Tunnel Token.
 5. Set `CLOUDFLARED_TOKEN` in your `.env`.
 6. Configure the tunnel routing in Cloudflare Dashboard to point to `http://frontend:80`.
+7. Fill in the BrightData parameters.
-7. Setup the infrastructure: `docker compose up --build -d`.
+8. Setup the infrastructure: `docker compose up --build -d`.

 ### Why Nginx?
 We bundle Nginx directly inside the `frontend` container to solve Cross-Origin Resource Sharing (CORS) and complexity.
 Because Nginx listens on port `80` (mapped to `5173` locally) and routes `/api/*` to the Bun backend (`http://backend:3000`), the frontend app makes relative API requests (`fetch('/api/user')`), eliminating the need for complex multi-domain SSL certificates or dynamic `VITE_API_URL` build arguments.